informalsystems/hermes/guide/src/tutorials/local-chains/add-a-new-relay-path.md

 - `connection-<n>` for connections.
 - `channel-<n>` for channels.

-It is possible for two chains to use the same identifier to designate two different objects. e.g. `channel-0` does not designate the same channel on the Hub and on Osmosis or Juno.
+It is possible for two chains to use the same identifier to designate two different objects.
+For example, two different channels, one on the Hub and one on Osmosis, can both be designated with the `channel-0` identifier.

 ## Create the relay path